Sceptre/sceptre/docs/_source/docs/resolvers.rst

 for that parameter.
 The resolver could just return `None` in those cases it wants to resolve to nothing, similar to the AWS::NoValue pseudo-parameter that can be referenced in a CloudFormation template.

+Resolver placeholders
+^^^^^^^^^^^^^^^^^^^^^
+Resolvers (especially the !stack_output resolver) often express dependencies on other stacks and their outputs.
+However, there are times when those stacks or outputs will not exist yet because they have not yet been deployed.
+During normal deployment operations (using the `launch`, `create`, `update`, and `delete` commands), Sceptre knows the correct order to resolve dependencies in and will ensure that order is followed, so everything works as expected.

+But there are other commands that will not actually deploy dependencies of a stack config before operating on that Stack Config.
+These commands include ``generate`` and ``validate``.
+If you have used resolvers on those stacks, it is possible that a resolver might not be able to be resolved when performing that command's operations and will trigger an error.
+This is not likely to happen when you have only used resolvers in a stack's ``parameters``, but it is much more likely if you have used them in ``sceptre_user_data`` with a Jinja or Python template.
+At those times (and only when a resolver cannot be resolved), a **best-attempt placeholder value** will be supplied in to allow the command to proceed.
+Depending on how your template or Stack Config is configured, the command may or may not actually succeed using that placeholder value.

+Any command that allows these placeholders can have them disabled with a ClI option.